gurvinny/security-analyst-portfolio/labs/tryhackme/easy/lookup/readme.md

 Lookup is a hands-on cybersecurity lab focused on **web enumeration, authentication analysis, command injection exploitation, and Linux privilege escalation**.

-This challenge simulates a realistic attack workflow and demonstrates the importance of **systematic reconnaissance, exploitation chaining, and post-exploitation enumeration**.
+This challenge simulates a realistic attack workflow and demonstrates the importance of **systematic reconnaissance, exploitation chaining, and post-exploitation enumeration**, while also highlighting **defensive detection and mitigation strategies**.

 ---